19 Nov The hidden secrets of insect poop

 Reports say antimicrobial resistance will kill 300 million people and cost the global economy of US$100 trillion by 2050.
 Perhaps a little defecation could help?

 This article was first published on The Conversation, an independent source of news and views, sourced from the academic and research community and delivered direct to the public.
-TEDxDonauinsel has invited speakers right in line with the content of the article, we thought it’d be a great match to showcase them both here below.
+TEDxDonauinsel has invited speakers right in line with the content of the article, we thought it’d be a great match to showcase them both on this page.